amirrajan/survivingtheappstore/manuscript/developer-logs.md

 #Developer Logs With Postmortems - Part 1

-These are detailed developer logs that I've kept from the begining of A Dark Rooms inception though its climb the the number one spot.
+These are detailed developer logs that I've kept from the beginning of A Dark Rooms inception though its climb the the number one spot.
 I also cover the long tail of games that I relased after A Dark Room.
 Each developer entry has a short postmortem (along with a